varunganti33/WEBSCRAPE/README.md

 # Web Scraping with Beautiful Soup: A Lab

-Using Beautiful Soup, the website [ChubbyGrub.com](http://chubbygrub.com), and return a dataframe of **ALL** food items.
-Your dataframe should look something like this:
+Using Beautiful Soup, scrape [ChubbyGrub.com](http://chubbygrub.com), and create a DataFrame of food items from every restaurant.
+Your DataFrame should look something like this:

 | restaurant | category | name    | calories | carbs | fat |
 |------------|----------|---------|----------|-------|-----|